jdupak/diploma-thesis/src/00_thesis.md

 >
 > `F<T>` is invariant over `T` otherwise (no subtyping relation can be derived)

-Let us see what that means on an example specific to lifetimes.
-For a simple reference type `&'a T`, the lifetime parameter `'a` is covariant.
-This means that if we have a reference `&'a T` we can coerce it to
-`&'b T`, then `'a` is a subtype of `'b`.
-In other words, if we are storing a reference to some memory, it is sound to assign it to a reference that lives for a shorter period of time.
-That is, if it is safe to dereference a reference within any point of period `'a`, it is also safe to dereference it within any point of period `'b`, (`'`b` is a subset of `'`a`) [^var2].
+Consider an example specific to lifetimes in Rust.
+With a simple reference type `&'a T`, the lifetime parameter `'a` is covariant.
+This implies that a reference `&'a T` can be safely coerced into `&'b T` if `'a` is a subtype of `'b`.
+In practical terms, if it's safe to dereference a reference at any point during the period `'a`, it remains safe throughout the shorter period `'b`, given `'b` is a subset of `'a` [^var2].

 [^var2]: A subset of CFG nodes.

 The situation is different when we pass a reference to a function as an argument.
 In that case, the lifetime parameter is contravariant.
 For function parameters, we need to ensure that the parameter lives as long as the function needs it to.
-If we have a function pointer of type `fn foo<'a>(x: &'a T)`, we can coerce it to `fn foo<'b>(x: &'b T)`, where `'b` lives longer than `'a`.
-This conversion is safe because it only restricts the possible values of the parameter `x`.
+For instance, a function pointer with the type `fn foo<'a>(x: &'a T)` can be coerced into `fn foo<'b>(x: &'b T)` if `'b` has a longer lifetime than `'a`.
+Such a transformation is safe as it narrows the range of acceptable values for the parameter `x`, thereby ensuring its validity throughout the function's execution.

-Let us look at that visually.
-In the following code, we have region `'a`, where it is safe to reference the storage of `x`, and region `'b` where it is safe to reference the storage of `y`.
-If a function safely works with a reference of lifetime `'b`, it will also safely work with a reference of lifetime `'a`.
+To visualize this concept, consider the following code snippet, where `'a` denotes a region safe for referencing the storage of `x`, and `'b` denotes a similar region for `y`.
+A function that operates correctly with a reference of lifetime `'b` is also guaranteed to work correctly with a reference of lifetime `'a`, since `'a` contains `'b`.

 > ```rust
->
 >  let x = 5;        // region 'a
 >  {                 //
 >      let y = 7;    //            // region 'b
 >  }                 //
->
 > ```

 The return type of the function is effectively an assignment to a local variable (just across function boundaries) and therefore is covariant.

 The situation becomes interesting when the two rules are combined.
 Let us have a function `fn foo<'a>(x: &'a T) -> &'a T`.
 The return type requires the function to be covariant over `'a`, while the parameter requires it to be contravariant.
 This is called *invariance*.

-For non-generic types, its variance immediately follows from the type definition.
-For generic types, the situation is more complex.
+For non-generic types, variance is directly derived from the type definition.
+However, variance in generic types is more complex and subject to different approaches.

 ### Variance of Generic Types

-There are multiple approaches to the variance of generic types.
-It can be either derived from the usage of the type or its definition[@Altidor2011].
-For non-generic types, use-site variance is used.[^gvar1]
-For generic types, Rust uses definition-site variance.
-This means that the variance is computed solely from the definition of the type (effectively, usage constraint to the body of the type), not from its usage (inside functions).
-The situation becomes complicated when a generic type is used inside another generic type, possibly even in a recursive fashion.
-In that situation, the variance has to be computed using a fixed-point algorithm (further referred to as the "variance analysis").
+Generic type variance can be derived from either the type's usage or its definition[@Altidor2011].
+Rustc employs definition-site variance for generic types, meaning variance is computed from the type's definition rather than its usage in functions.
+The situation becomes complicated when a generic type is used within another type, possibly in a recursive manner.
+In such cases, variance requires computation via a fixed-point algorithm, referred to as "variance analysis".

-[^gvar1]: For `&'a T`, if the reference is used as a function parameter, it is contravariant; if it is used as a return type, it is covariant.

 #### Variance Analysis